 You must know something about your audience in order to emotionally connect with them.
 The narrower the audience, the more you can learn about your audience and thus, the more effective the outreach.

 The easiest place to start is to stop and think about your best/favorite law firm clients.
 What attributes did they have in common (think personality)?
-Write these down, and use them to build a profile of your law firm’s target client.
+Write these down, and build a profile of your law firm’s target client.
 This will help guide the creation of your target audiences.

 4. Zero in on your core messages